 The key populations of interest are described below.
 Note that these are defined to provide a basis for comparison of the three PARP inhibitors, and do not necessarily reflect their FDA-indicated uses.
-For example, rucaparib is approved for use in patients with two or more prior lines of chemotherapy, so we will access appropriate fourth-line subgroup data for between-agent comparisons.
+Some proposed comparisons may require evaluation of subgroup data presented in publications, conference proceedings, and/or submissions to the FDA.

-P1) Adults with platinum-sensitive, recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer of high-grade serous or endometrioid histology who have a germline BRCA mutation and who have relapsed after cytoreductive surgery and three or more prior lines of chemotherapy
+P1) Adult women with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer of highgrade serous or mixed serous/endometrioid histology who have a deleterious BRCA mutation and who have relapsed after cytoreductive surgery and multiple prior lines of chemotherapy.

-P2) Adults with platinum-sensitive, recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer of high-grade serous or endometrioid histology who have received at least two prior platinumbased chemotherapy regimens, were in response to the most recent regimen, and are candidates for maintenance treatment
+P2) Adult women with platinum-sensitive, recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer of high-grade serous or mixed serous/endometrioid histology who have received at least two prior platinum-based chemotherapy regimens, were in response to the most recent regimen, and are candidates for maintenance treatment.